Generic Name: eplerenone (ep LER e none)

 severe kidney disease; or

-type 2 diabetes with protein in your urine.
+type 2 diabetes with increased levels of albumin (a protein) in your urine.

 Some medicines can interact with eplerenone and should not be used at the same time.
 Your doctor may need to change your treatment plan if you use any of the following drugs: